 Anna Seeley (member)

-Anna Seeley (née Mörtstedt) is a quali ed Chartered Surveyor and has worked in the property industry for over 20 years.
+Anna Seeley (née Mortstedt) is a qualified Chartered Surveyor and has worked in the property industry for over 20 years.
 She has held various positions within the property departments of General Electric, BT Group and CLS Holdings.
 She holds a degree in property valuation and nance from City University and is the daughter of Mr Sten Mörtstedt.
 Anna is also on the board of directors of the Sten Mortstedt Family and Charity Trust.

 Scientific Advisory Board